clusterdock/clusterdock/README.rst

       topology              A clusterdock topology directory

     optional arguments:
-      --namespace ns        Namespace to use when looking for images (default:
-                            None)
       --network nw          Docker network to use (default: cluster) -o sys, --operating-system sys
                             Operating system to use for cluster nodes (default:
                             None)
-      -r url, --registry url
-                            Docker Registry from which to pull images (default: docker.io)
+      --repository repo     Docker repository to use for committing images (default: docker.io/clusterdock)
       -h, --help            show this help message and exit